adkelley/javascript-to-purescript/tut14/README.md

   map :: ∀ a b. (a → b) → f a → f b
 ```

 One way of interpreting this function is that the `f` type constructor must be a functor because an instance of the `map` operation exists.
 You'll find that almost all type constructors are functors; the canonical example being a list.
 However, there are exceptions, such as a binary search tree.
 You cannot freely substitute the values in a binary search tree because the substitution might change the ordering.
 Another common interpretation is that an ordinary functor `f` is a "producer of output" that can have its type adapted.
 In the above type signature, we are adapting the output to become type `b`.
-Keep this interpretation in mind as we dive further down.
+Keep this interpretation in mind as we continue on.

 ### Functors aren't always 'containery' type constructors!
 It's a common misconception that only containers (e.g., lists) can be functors.
 As a counter-example, consider the function type constructor `((→ ) r) = r → b`, which takes an input of type `r` and produces an output of type `b`.
 With the help of function composition, we can create an instance of `map` that adapts the output to become type `b`.
 Therefore function arrows are functors too!